Mateusz533/flashcards/README.md

 # flashcards
-Application for learning new words with flashcards
+Application for learning new words using the Leitner method with a flashcard box